muhammadanees011/Translations/README.md

 - Secure API endpoints with middleware protection

 # Performance Optimizations

-This API uses database indexing and raw queries to improve performance and ensure response times remain under 200ms.
+- Indexing is applied on frequently queried columns like locale, key, and content.
+- Raw SQL queries are used where applicable to enhance performance.
+- Pagination is implemented for large datasets to keep response times low.

 ## Installation
 ### Prerequisites